-The greatest amount of observing time is available in the vicinity of apogee, when the satellite moves most slowly and the earth and its avoidance zone occupy an approximately stationary location on the sky, visible in Figure 3.3 as the extension to the south of the sun avoidance band.
+The greatest amount of observing time is available in the vicinity of apogee, when the satellite moves most slowly and the Earth and its avoidance zone occupy an approximately stationary location on the sky, visible in Figure 3.3 as the extension to the south of the sun avoidance band.

 4. Roll angles - the spacecraft and instruments were designed to take advantage of the Observatory having a hot and a cold side.
-Thus, the spacecraft is preferentially oriented with the Sun on the -Z side of the X-Y plane, where +X is in the viewing direction, the Y-axis is parallel to the solar panel axes, and +Z is in the direction of the ACIS radiator (see Figure 1.1).
+Thus, the spacecraft is preferentially oriented with the Sun on the -Z side of the X - Y plane, where +X is in the viewing direction, the Y-axis is parallel to the solar panel axes, and +Z is in the direction of the ACIS radiator (see Figure 1.1).
 In this orientation there is only one "roll angle" (rotation about the viewing- or X-axis - positive West of North) for which the solar panels can be rotated so that they are directly viewing the sun - the nominal roll angle.
-Small deviations (\sim degrees) from the nominal roll angle may
+Small deviations (~degrees) from the nominal roll angle may

 3.3.
-Visibility 27
+Visibility

-Table 3.1: Chandra observing limitations due to solar pitch angle constraints.
-(Warning: this table summarizes the limitations expected to be typical during calendar year 2010; please consult CXC web pages for updates.)
+Table 3.1: Approximate Chandra observing limitations due to solar pitch angle constraints.
+(Warning: this table summarizes the limitations expected to be typical during calendar year 2012; please consult CXC web pages for updates.)

 Angle range Restriction Reason

 0-46 No observations HRMA Sun aviodance

 46-56 Observations with 6 ACIS ACIS PSMC temperature

 chips may be limited to ~ 35

-ks

-56-60 \sim 100ks, depending on season
+ks, but can be ~ 150 ks with 4

+chips

+56-60 $\sim 100 - 180 \text{ks}$

-60-135 Observations range from ~ 20 EPHIN temperature limi-
+60-135 Observations range from ~ 20 EPHIN temperature

-ks to substantial fraction of tations
+ks to substantial fraction of

 full orbit, depending on pitch

 of current observation and

 pitch history

-135-156 \sim 30ks to full orbit
+135 - 156 ${\sim}130$ - ${\sim}180~{\rm ks}$

-156-170 \sim 7 to 25 ks duration, depend- Propulsion line tempera-
+156 - 170 ~ 5 to ~ 25 ks, depending on Propulsion line tempera-

-ing on length of previous ob- ture
+previous pitch history ture

-servations at low pitch angle

 170-180 No observations Propulsion line tempera-

-ture limitations
+ture